thousandbrainsproject/monty_lab/dmc/configs/README.md

 **Notes:**

-- For the first 5 experiments above, `x_percent_threshold` determines the threshold at which the LM determines it has converged.
-In addition, we explicitly set `evidence_update_threshold="80%"`.
+- For the 12 experiments above, `x_percent_threshold` determines the threshold at which the LM determines it has converged.
+In addition, we explicitly set `evidence_update_threshold="80%".

 This performance is evaluated with: